20. Integrative Analysis : Across Platforms¶

 - Find correlations between methylated sites within a gene and gene expression

-From R2’s perspective, an analysis where multiple datatypes will be combined is an ‘across datasets’ analysis, so we need to select this from the main page in box 1.
+From R2’s perspective, an analysis in which multiple datatypes will be combined is an ‘across datasets’ analysis.
+Therefore, we need to select this from the main page in box 1.